Portimao, Portugal

 Is there a lot of diversity?
 Are people in Portimao accepting of differences?

 "Portimao, is a multicultural city with a diverse population that includes locals and expatriates from various parts of the world.
 The city is known for its welcoming and accepting nature towards people of different cultures, races, and backgrounds.
 The residents of Portimao are generally open-minded and tolerant, embracing the diversity that exists within their community.
-This acceptance is reflected in the city's vibrant cultural scene, which is a blend of traditional Portuguese culture and influences from other cultures," commented one expat who made the move to Portimao.
+This acceptance is reflected in the city's vibrant cultural scene, which is a blend of traditional Portuguese culture and influences from other cultures," remarked one expat who made the move to Portimao.

 What are the schools in Portimao like?